Gabesiegel/Gabesiegel/Chest pain.md

     *   The term chest discomfort is preferred when obtaining a history as patients may be reluctant to use the word “pain.”
     *   The pain of myocardial ischemia is a deep visceral discomfort that is difficult to localize and usually diffuse.
     *   Probability of ischemic based on common patient descriptors
         *   Sharp or stabbing pain is consistent with thoracic aortic dissection, pneumothorax, pulmonary embolism, mediastinitis after esophageal rupture, but less likely to be due to ACS.
+[Writing Committee Members, Gulati M, Levy PD, et al. 2021 AHA/ACC/ASE/CHEST/SAEM/SCCT/SCMR Guideline for the Evaluation and Diagnosis of Chest Pain: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
+J Cardiovasc Comput Tomogr.
+2022;16(1):54-122. doi:10.1016/j.jcct.2021.11.009]
         *   Severe sharp (68%), ripping (50%) or tearing pain in the chest or back suggests thoracic aortic dissection.
 *   Ask about alleviating or aggravating factors
     *   Symptoms that change with position may identify pericarditis or musculoskeletal chest pain, although the latter should be a diagnosis of exclusion.